Noweisri/Encryption-Algorithms-GUI/README.md

 ## Interface Overview

 Our Graphic User Interface (GUI) has been meticulously crafted to provide users with an effortless and comprehensive experience in managing cryptographic operations.
-The platform is structured around a straightforward process, offering dedicated spaces for encryption and decryption, algorithm selection, key management, and result handling.
+The platform is structured around a straightforward process, As follows.

 - Algorithm Selection & Brief about the algorithm